earchibong/Springboot-EC2-Jenkins/documentation.md

 <br>

-- software packages are up to date
+- ensure software packages are up to date and port `8080` is open

 ```